 Both sides of the Melk Abbey Church are lined with splendid yet humbling tributes to early church martyrs.
 An unknown corpse is entombed right there before your eyes; a stark reminder of man’s mortality.
 The lights slowly flickered off and on to tell us of an upcoming service, which only accentuated the intricate gold accents along the walls, ceilings and terraces.

 This truly EPIC church may just be my favorite in all of Europe.
-It’s amazing how this magnificent church can also instill an incredibly intimate experience.
+It’s amazing how this magnificent church can also give you an incredibly intimate experience.

 Other areas to enjoy in the Melk Abbey Complex

 Just outside the abbey are three other areas you should explore.
 They’re included in your general admission:

 - Northern Bastion: At the entrance to the park is an historic baroque building that houses a gift shop.
 Head upstairs to the terrace for pretty views of the gardens.